 In this course, the student will apply the drying and styling techniques for the development of new trends and styles of modern and classic men's hairstyles.
-Students will use instruments, equipment, and design products for the creation of various types and styles of hairstyles in an effective production time.
+Students will use the instruments, equipment, and design products for the creation of various types and styles of hairstyles in an effective production time.
 Likewise, the student will employ the safety and hygiene measures required for the work environment according to the stipulations of the profession.
 This course is part of the integration model between the Beauty Clinic and the academic program.
 The student will perform direct tasks and services in the Beauty Clinic.

-LCOS 1013 Makeup: Lab 2 Credits
+LCOS 1013 Makeup: Lab 2 Credits Prerequisites: None: Co

-Prerequisites: Corequisite: None: COSM 1301
+Prerequisites: None; Corequisite: COSM 1301